imnotarealpenguin/nova-copilot/README.md

 ## 9. Team
 I am Santiago — a solo hacker, but more importantly, a dreamer who builds with purpose.
 My background blends AI, crypto research, and innovative design, but my real strength lies in vision: taking what feels impossible and shaping it until it becomes inevitable.

-For me, innovation, creativity, and intelligence aren’t just skills, they are who I am.NOVA is more than a project; it’s the proof of that identity.
+For me, innovation, creativity, and intelligence aren’t just skills, they are who I am.
+NOVA is more than a project; it’s the proof of that identity.
 A Copilot not just built for crypto, but destined to redefine it.

 ---